TECHNICAL TIPS

 01

-Pressurize the brake hose with the proper tool, open the bleeder screw, and remove the brake pads.
+Pressurize the brake hose using the proper tool, open the bleeder screw, and remove the brake pads.

 02

 Inspect the brake caliper: sliding piston, guide pins, and rubber boots.
-If there is any sticking, carefully remove them using the appropriate tools, analyze each component, and replace any that show irregularities.
-Before reassembly, lubricate the parts.
+If there is any sticking, carefully remove the components using the appropriate tools, inspect each part, and replace any that show irregularities.
+Lubricate the parts before reassembly.

 03

-Do not install new brake pads on damaged brake discs — such as out-of-spec, warped, glazed, or overheated (blue) discs — or without resurfacing them.
-If resurfaced, pay attention to the minimum thickness specified by the manufacturer.
+Do not install new brake pads on damaged brake discs, such as discs that are out of specification, warped, glazed, or overheated (blue), or without resurfacing them.
+If resurfaced, ensure the minimum thickness specified by the manufacturer is respected.

 04

 Inspect the brake caliper: sliding piston, guide pins, and rubber boots.
-If there is any sticking, carefully remove them using the proper tools, analyze the components, and replace any faulty parts.
-Lubricate everything before reassembling.
+If there is any sticking, carefully remove the components using the proper tools, inspect them, and replace any faulty parts.
+Lubricate all components before reassembly.

 05